DinhKhang92/Tradedex/Privacy_Policy.md

 We use your personal information for providing and improving the service.
 By using the service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.

-## Log Data
+## Log data

-When you access the service by or through a mobile device, we may collect certain information automatically, including, but not limited to, the type of mobile device you use and the Android advertising identifier.
+When you access the service by or through a mobile device, we may collect certain information automatically, including, but not limited to, the type of mobile device you use, the Android advertising identifier and the trainer name.

 In addition we may use third party services such as Google Analytics that collect, monitor and analyze this type of information in order to increase our service's functionality.
 These third party service providers have their own Privacy Policies addressing how they use such information.

-## Compliance with Laws
+## Compliance with laws

 We will disclose your personal information where required to do so by law or subpoena or if we believe that such action is necessary to comply with the law and the reasonable requests of law enforcement or to protect the security or integrity of our service.